GuangLun2000/GuangLun2000.github.io/hobbies.md

 ## Past Hobbies

 I previously enjoyed long-distance running, [vlog making](https://space.bilibili.com/594030035), and computer game developing/playing.
-However, I have not had time to do any of these things recently.
+However, I have no time to do any of these things recently.

 ## My Cat